nuxt/website-v2/content/en/guides/features/configuration.md

 <base-alert>

-In case you want to use `sass` make sure that you have installed the `node-sass` and `sass-loader` packages.
+In case you want to use `sass` make sure that you have installed the `sass` and `sass-loader` packages.

 </base-alert>